tonyseek/rsocks/README.rst

 RSOCKS
 ======

-RSOCKS is a reserve proxy server for transferring traffic of specific host through a SOCKS 4/5 proxy.
+RSOCKS is a reverse proxy server for transferring traffic of a specific host through a SOCKS 4/5 proxy.
 It is useful for using SOCKS 4/5 in applications that don't have SOCKS proxy support.